Seremk/Toy-Problem/README.md

 # Toy-Problem
 ## Grade Generator
-I created a student grade geneator, used control flow to make a code that will run the agarade generator.
+I created a student grade generator, used document object model(DOM) to make a code that will run the a grade generator.